kunagpal/express-boilerplate/.github/ISSUE_TEMPLATE.md

 **Package version:** [Enter express-boilerplate version here] **OS and version:** [Enter OS name and version here]

-**Additional information**
+* Additional information

-* Problem started happening recently, didn't happen in an older version of express-boilerplate: [Yes/No]
+* Problem started happening recently, didn't happen in an older version of express-boilerplate: [ ]
-* Problem can be reliably reproduced, doesn't happen randomly: [Yes/No]
+* Problem can be reliably reproduced, doesn't happen randomly: [ ]
-* Problem happens with all files and projects, not only some files or projects: [Yes/No]
+* Problem happens with all files and projects, not only some files or projects: [ ]

 <!-- This document has been heavily inspired from https://github.com/atom/atom/blob/master/CONTRIBUTING.md#template-for-submitting-bug-reports -->